 Propulsive and spell-binding, Charlotte McConaghy’s Once There Were Wolves is the unforgettable story of a woman desperate to save the creatures she loves—if she isn’t consumed by a wild that was once her refuge.

 Just Read It

 Hey, look, neature!
 That’s pretty neat.

 I honestly can’t get this book out of my mind.
 There was something quite wild about it, and that’s not just because it was set in the wilderness of Scotland.
-This book breathes nature in such a way that it makes you want to get out of your house and wander the woods like a weirdo (See above giphy).
+This book breathes nature in such a way that it makes you want to get out of your house and wander the woods like a weirdo.
 Maybe hug a tree or two.
 It definitely opens your eyes to conservation and rewilding, if said eyes aren’t already open to that.

 Also, kind of a spoiler, but I have to mention it – she gives birth in the freaking woods leaning against a tree, catches the baby by the ankle, and then bites the umbilical cord apart.
 You got that?
 BITES it.
 Like a crazy warrior woman.
 This happens in the dead of winter, people.
-She and the baby are huddled together against a tree, practically freezing to death, when a wolf pack encounters them, huddles around them, which saves their lives until help comes.
+She and the baby are huddled together against a tree, practically freezing to death, when a wolf pack encounters them, and huddles around them until help comes, which saves their lives.

 To top it off, Inti kind of has a cool superpower.
 It’s actually just Mirror Touch Synesthesia, which is a condition that causes a person to feel a sensation of touch when they see someone else being touched.
 For Inti, it doesn’t just happen with people, it’s animals too, which explains her freakish obsession and love for wolves.

 If you’re worried this book will be too nature-filled for you, please worry no more.
 There’s plenty of mystery and intrigue to keep your attention.